-Russ previously served as a police officer in Brisbane with the Queensland Police Service and was intimately aware of the problem.
+Russell previously served as a police officer in Brisbane with the Queensland Police Service and was intimately aware of the problem.

 Koorca was originally designed to turn a crook around and save lives.
-“We couldn’t accept that women should still be vulnerable to attack in our cities.
+“We couldn’t accept that women should still be vulnerable to attack in our communities.
 With all of the communication options available to us in modern society, there had to be a way to take back the power for the vulnerable.”

 It’s known that an opportunist offender weighs up the risk against reward.
 The risk of being identified at the scene that almost guarantees they will be caught.
 “We decided we could compromise their anonymity, and the original concept of Koorca was born.”